Uma Outra Estação: Song information

-Capa e encarte
+Artwork and booklet

 The cover of the album features a drawing by Bonfá inspired by Brasília, where the band was formed.

 The booklet's first page had the sentence: "Listen to this album from the first track to the last one.
 This is the story of our lives".
 The penultimate page had a list of institutions and the message: "Feel good contributing to the following institutions which need your help".
-The booklet also featured the returning sentence Urbana Legio Omnia Vincii ("Legião Urbana wins everything", in latin), which was featured in all albums by the band except for A Tempestade ou O Livro dos Dias.
+The booklet also featured the returning sentence Urbana Legio Omnia Vincii ("Legião Urbana wins everything", in Latin), which was featured in all albums by the band except for A Tempestade ou O Livro dos Dias.